eodash/eodash/tests/README.md

 - `mountComponent` for standard widgets.
 - `mountAsyncComponent` for widgets with async setup.

+### Booting a template

+`tests/support/template.js` boots the whole app for the template tier. `bootTemplate` returns the mounted container, a `query` helper for elements, and the store; drive the result as a user would rather than setting store state.

 ### Mocking

 Keep component tests hermetic: mock network requests and heavy external web components.

-The idea is that mocking defers coverage,but it doesn't replace it; any code written by eodash that is mocked in component testing needs its own unit tests or template tier coverage.
+The idea is that mocking defers coverage, but it doesn't replace it; any code written by eodash that is mocked in component testing needs its own unit tests or template tier coverage.

+There are two ways to intercept a network request, depending on who makes it:

+- Most requests go through axios, so mocking `@/plugins/axios` is enough.
+See the `serve*` helpers in `tests/support/fixtures.js`.
+- Some requests are made by libraries instead, and never reach axios. `commands.serveFiles` answers those with a file from `tests/support/assets/`, matched by a part of the url.